-There have several incidents in Burnham-on-Sea this week where elderly residents received a call on their landline from someone purporting to be from either the Police or a bank.
+There have several incidents in North Somerset and South Gloucestershire over the last month where residents received a call on their landline from someone purporting to be from either the police or a security company.

-"It's important to reiterate the more we talk about this scam, the more people are made aware of it and the less likely they are to become victims.
+"It's important to reiterate the more we talk about these scams, the more people are made aware of them the less likely they are to become victims.
 Please spread the word to your relatives, neighbours, colleagues and friends, especially those who are elderly or vulnerable.

 "If you are unsure of anyone asking you for details, we would advise you to be overly cautious.
 There are some simple but effective measures people can take to minimise the risk of becoming a victim of these scams."

 .
+Call the company, but don't use a number the caller gives you.
+Look one up on the internet or in a phone directory.
 Before you make the call, either use a different telephone or wait for a dialling tone to ensure the bogus callers are not still on the line.